mattermost/docs/source/administration/upgrade.rst

 **To upgrade Mattermost Server**:

 .. note::
-  If you are upgrading an HA cluster, `review these upgrade notes instead <https://docs.mattermost.com/deployment/cluster.html#upgrade-guide>`__.
+  If you are upgrading a High Availability cluster, `review these upgrade notes instead <https://docs.mattermost.com/deployment/cluster.html#upgrade-guide>`__.

 #.
 Review the :doc:`important-upgrade-notes` to make sure you are aware of any actions you need to take before or after upgrading from your particular version.